operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 [quay.io](https://quay.io/)) and be logged in in your command line environment.
   - `example.com` is used as the registry Docker Hub namespace in these examples.
   Replace it with another value if using a different registry or namespace.
-  - The registry/namespace must be public, or the cluster must be provisioned with an [image pull secret][k8s-image-pull-sec] if the image namespace is private.
+  - [Authentication and certificates][image-reg-config] if the registry is private or uses a custom CA.

 ### Create a new project